Over the years, I have taught my students a few tricks to help them remember these new fancy terms and to help them identify these sentence types.

 As a whole group review, I project slides on the board and have students write what type of question they believe the sentence is on a response board.
 Once everyone has shown me their answer, I display the correct answer on the board.

-For additional practice, students work with Types of Sentences Digital Task Cards.
+For students needing additional practice, Types of Sentences Digital Task Cards are perfect!
 These digital tasks cards are great because they are self-checking and involve no prep.